AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 For any standard ML tequnique, we need a definition of Loss which we want to minimize.
 The exact way this will be defined will depend on what our task is.
 Generally, we'll use some form of conditional kolmogriv complexity directly as our loss.
 Similar measures are already used in some applications.
 Cross-entropy is the most directly related loss, and using algorithmic complexity can be thought of as a more robust form of entropy.

 Generally our loss will try to capture how much of the data *isn't* captured by our model.
 We want our loss to answer the question, "given our model, how much of the data still needs to be explained?"
 To that end, our loss will generally be a function of the training data *conditioned on our predictions*.
-Given a datapoint y and a prediction Y, our loss on that point will be K(y|Y).
+Given a datapoint `y` and a prediction `Y`, our loss on that point will be `K(y|Y)`.
 To get a total loss we can just add all these measures together.

 But the paper suggests adding the *squared* losses together.
 Why should we do this?
 Why do we do this for normal ML?
 Well, we can't normally just add together the losses since they can often be negative. `K` can never give a negative value, so that's not a problem here.
 Why would we use the mean squared error rather than the mean abolute error?
 There are two explanations I've seen.
 Firstly, I've seen some say MSE is easier to differentiate than MAE.
 This isn't true outside of very simple models where you want to find the opimum in a single step, such as linear regression, and we aren't going to be differentiating `K` anyway, so this doesn't matter.
 The other reason comes from an assumption that we're modeling things sampled from a gaussean distrobution.